Skip to main content

 }'

-Add a goal and segment to your experiment before launching
+Add a goal and segment before launching an experiment

 Goal

-We’ll now link the goal and segment to Experiment_1 and activate it.
+Link the goal and segment to Experiment_1 and activate the experiment.

 Steps